 Your new ring or pendant is a little piece of wearable art and in order to enjoy it for many years to come, it should be treated with a level of care.
 Most jewellery, especially handmade items, has parts (such as claw settings or necklace clasps) that will endure stress if worn in the shower, swimming pool, during working with tools or even when you are sleeping.
 Chlorine from pools and cleaning products can cause pitting and brittleness.
 It's always best to remove your jewellery if you're in any doubt.

+Care should be taken to avoid spraying gemstones with perfume or hairspray, as these products have high acidity and many gemstones will react to this, causing clouding, discolouration or even pitting.
 Some gemstones such as Opal and Turquoise are classed as soft and as such are more vulnerable to damage than others.
 The International Mohs Scale measures how resistant to scratching a gemstone is - the lower the number, the softer the stone:

 Inspecting your jewellery frequently can help detect problems before they become irreversible - it is a good idea to check claw settings which have been 'pulled' outwards by a caught strand of hair or clothing.
 Check clasps and jump rings for any signs of being pulled open.